yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/remove-nodes.md

 title: Use Yugabyte Platform to remove a node
 headerTitle: Remove a node
 linkTitle: Remove a node
-description: Use Yugabyte Platform to remove a nonresponsive node.
+description: Use Yugabyte Platform to remove an unresponsive node.
 aliases:
   - /latest/manage/enterprise-edition/create-universe-multi-region
 menu: